 In the early 1900s, the river’s turbulent flow was dammed by a small concrete dam and harnessed by a hydroelectric facility.
 The rustic remnants and ruins of the electrical plant still stand in the quiet, sun-dappled forest today, covered in moss and lichen, and slowly receding into the forest.
 The history, beautiful forest and stunning waterfalls score this trail high with local hikers: it’s one of the most popular waterfall hikes near Asheville, and it makes for a great, shady trail run, too.

-The trail meanders through a shady forest, fording several usually-shallow crossings to visit several small waterfalls, a beautiful waterfall at the old electric dam, and the tall cascades of Lower Catawba Falls as it tumbles down a multi-tiered, moss-covered cliff.
+The trail meanders through a shady forest, fording several usually-shallow crossings to visit several small waterfalls as well as the tall cascades of Catawba Falls as it tumbles down a multi-tiered, moss-covered cliff.
 At just over 2.5 miles, roundtrip, and with just over 300 feet of climb, it’s a moderate hike that’s great for families with kids, families with dogs or just about anyone in search of some beautiful waterfalls.